-- b) on which that contract is renewed; - c) on which a contract is cancelled or terminated; and - d) of settling all amounts owing to the contractor in accordance with the contract, as determined by the employer;

-submit a status report to the CIDB in the format determined by the Board.
+- a) of issue of a practical completion certificate; - b) on which that contract is renewed; - c) on which a contract is cancelled or terminated; and - d) of settling all amounts owing to the contractor in accordance with the contract, as determined by the employer; submit a status report to the CIDB in the format determined by the Board. - 1.7.21.

-1.10.21.
 Duty on the employer (Elias Motsoaledi Local Municipality) to notify the CIDB of any legal action against itself or the contractor in relation to a registered project

-Section 21(2) "Any employer (Elias Motsoaledi Local Municipality) must notify the CIDB Board of any arbitration entered into or litigation initiated in relation to a construction works contract registered in terms of these regulations, within one calendar month from the starting date of the arbitration or litigation.
+Section 21(2) "Any employer (Elias Motsoaledi Local Municipality) must notify the CIDB Board of any arbitration entered into or litigation initiated in relation to a construction works contract registered in terms of these regulations, within one calendar month from the starting date of the arbitration or litigation

-1.10.22.
+1.7.22.
 CIDB (Practice Note 2) covering Arithmetical errors in tenders (See Annexure D)

-This document serves as a useful tool in dealing with practical issues such as :
+This document serves as a useful tool in dealing with practical issues such as:

-- 1) Arithmetical errors

-- 2) Risk Analysis
+- 1) Arithmetical errors - 2) Risk Analysis

-- 3) Excessive pricing

-- 4) Negotiation of discounts with the preferred tenderer.
+- 3) Excessive pricing - 4) Negotiation of discounts with the preferred tenderer.